-The National Health and Nutrition Examination Survey in 2017-2018 stated that the prevalence of obesity in women (11.5%) was higher than that of men (6.9%) (32).
-The high prevalence obesity in women can not anly be caused by lifestyle, sedentary behavior, and high-calorie food consumption, but menopausal conditions and oral consumption can contraceptive also cause obesity in women (33).
-Women in the premeropausal phase experience a gradual loss of the hormone estrogen, which naturally decreases with age.
+The high prevalence of obesity in women can not only be caused by lifestyle, sedentary behavior, food high-calorie consumption, and menopausal conditions and oral contraceptive consumption can also cause obesity in women (33).
+Women in the pre-menopausal phase experience a gradual loss of the hormone estrogen, which naturally decreases with age.
 Reduced estrogen levels, along with increased androgen levels, result in redistribution of fat in the gluteal and femoral regions to the abdominal region, increasing the risk of central obesity.
-Fluctuating estrogen levels will affect the effective of the hormone in supplementations of the hormone in supplementation of the hormone in the desire to the the desire to the the desire to the hormone in the hormo
+Fluctuating estrogen levels will affect the effectiveness of the hormone in suppressing appetite so that the desire to eat will increase (34,35).